Country selection

 Quality Assurance/Quality Control

-Per GIN-17, Guinea is implementing the International Council for Harmonisation (ICH)’s Guideline for Good Clinical Practice E6(R2) (GIN-7), which provides guidance to sponsors on quality, data, and records management.
+Per GIN-17, Guinea is required to comply with the International Council for Harmonisation (ICH)’s Guideline for Good Clinical Practice E6(R2) (GIN-7), which provides guidance to sponsors on quality, data, and records management.

 GIN-7 indicates that the sponsor should implement a system to manage quality throughout all stages of the trial process, focusing on trial activities essential to ensuring participant protection and the reliability of trial results.
 The quality management system should use a risk-based approach that includes: